wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module.md

 More detailed information about installation is available in the [official NGINX documentation](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/).

 !!! info "Installing on Amazon Linux 2"
-    To install NGINX Plus on Amazon Linux 2, use the CentOS 7 instruction.
+    To install NGINX Plus on Amazon Linux 2, use the CentOS 7 instructions.

 ### 2. Add Wallarm WAF repositories